KinesisCorporation/SmartSetApps/README.md

 * \Components\CreoSource\creosource.lpk

 ### Configure project
+Note for MacOS: If third party components are not shown when you start Lazarus, see this thread: https://forum.lazarus.freepascal.org/index.php?topic=47711.0
+You might have to give Read/Write priviledges in /Library/Lazarus
+* Open Terminal
+* Go to root, then run cd Library
+* Run this: sudo chown -R $(whoami
+* Then run this: chmod -R +rw Lazarus
+* Start lazarus app
+If that doesn't work try starting Lazarus from /Library/Lazarus, startlazarus shortcut.

 Configure the following settings for each project depending on what OS you are working on.
 Windows and Mac OSX are supported, Linux might work with some tweaks to source code.
 * Open project options (Project | Project Options…).
 * Under Compiler Options, select Paths.